 There are also several beaches and islands nearby that can be visited for a night or just a day trip from the city.
 We’ve also written all about our favorite places to stay in Cartagena to help you plan your time there.

-Adapting this itinerary: If you haven’t had enough, or had a different trip in mind, check out what to do on Caribbean coast in our one-month Colombia itinerary further down or explore this guide to the best places to visit in Colombia.
+Adapting this itinerary: If you haven’t had enough, or had a different trip in mind, check out what to do on the Caribbean coast in our one-month Colombia itinerary further down or explore this guide to the best places to visit in Colombia.